twpayne/chezmoi/assets/chezmoi.io/docs/index.md

 As well as `curl | sh` installation, you can [install chezmoi with your favorite package manager](/install/).

+chezmoi provides many features beyond symlinking dotfiles or using a bare git repo including: dotfile templates (to handle small differences between machines), password manager support (to store your secrets securely), importing files from archives (great for shell and editor plugins), full file encryption (using gpg or age), and running scripts (to handle everything else).

 Updating your dotfiles on any machine is a single command:

 ```console